-Deadliest Warrior Season 3 was very different from the 1st and 2nd seasons.
-The hosts were changed, the directing was different, the company that controlled the show was different, the scoring system was 'updated' and the experts view EVERYTHING about the warriors (they claim to view 100 'x-factors', one about the DIET of the warrior).
-Many fans claim that the show is SO different that it feels like an entirely different show alltogether.
-Many fans protested about these changes.
-Although Deadliest Warrior still had a large audience, the series was cancelled after the 3rd season.
+Deadliest Warrior Season 3 was very different from the first two — the hosts were changed, the directing was different, the company that controlled the show was different, the scoring system was "updated", and the experts view everything about the warriors (they claim to view 100 "x-factors", one about the diet of the warrior).
+Many fans claim that the show is so different that it feels like an entirely different show altogether, and protested about these changes.
+Although Deadliest Warrior still had a large audience, the series was canned after this season.

 Elementary was boycotted even before the release from potential fans.
 A modernized retelling of Sherlock Holmes.
 Set in New York City.
-With a former Scotland Yard consultant, fresh out of rehab Sherlock.
-And a female Watson.
-Who's not a ex-army doctor, but an ex-surgeon who lost her license after a patient died.
-Suffice it to say, the changes being made to the story of Sherlock Holmes make people's fears understandable.
+With a former Scotland Yard consultant, fresh-out-of-rehab Sherlock.
+And a female Watson who's not a ex-army doctor, but an ex-surgeon who lost her license after a patient died.
+Suffice it to say, the changes made to the story of Sherlock Holmes make people's fears understandable.
 The hate is coming from the Sherlock fans, due to its similarity.

 Any time anything or anyone was added to or removed from the premise of Buffy the Vampire Slayer, the show lost support from a corner of its viewing audience.
 Large portion of the fandom refused to acknowledge the comics as part of BTVS canon.